-When the dominant factor ${{f^{\left( 1 \right)}}\left( {{x_k}} \right)}=0$ emerges, the iteration completes, which confirms the fact that the first-order derivative is equal to $0$ at the extreme point.
-From this point of view, only the relevant term is reserved and the other terms are omitted, resulting a new fractional gradient descent method.
+When the dominant factor ${{f^{\left( 1 \right)}}\left( {{x_k}} \right)}=0$ emerges, the iteration completes, which confirms the fact that the first order derivative is equal to $0$ at the extreme point.
+From this point of view, only the relevant term is reserved and the other terms are omitted, resulting a new fractional gradient method